webprofusion/certify-docs/docs/faq.md

 ### The certificate is renewing automatically but the browser is seeing an expired certificate
 Check the 'Preview' tab in the app for your site to ensure the https binding of your site is targeted for updates.
 Ensure you only have one https binding in IIS which will respond to https requests.
 Also investigate if you have any IP specific bindings (as above).

-### If you receive an error 'A specified login session does not exist'
-Use the 'Re-apply Certificate to Bindings' button under *Managed Certificate> Show Advanced Options > Other Options*.
-This is usually a transient IIS issue and can be solved with a restart.
-If the problem persists you may have an issue with private key permissions.

 ### I have 2 servers running the app.
 Can the contact email can be the same on both?
 *Yes, the contact email can be the same on all servers, or you can vary it as required.* There is only one contact per server.
 The contact email used at the time of requesting a certificate remains fixed until that certificate expires.
 The email address is generally used by Let's Encrypt to warn you of expiring certificates you have not yet renewed.

 ### I have an email from Let's Encrypt Expiry Bot saying my certificate is about to expire
 If Let's Encrypt think you haven't renewed a certificate they will let you know using the email address registered as a contact when you installed the app.
 If your receive an expiry warning, check your certificate is renewing OK.
 If it all looks good you probably changed the list of domains in your certificate at some point (perhaps adding www. or adding/removing domains) and LE is reminding you about the old version of your certificate, so you can ignore the notification.

 ### When trying to use BuyPass Go I get the error "Can not find issuer 'C=NO,O=Buypass..."
 Normally Certificate Authority root certificates are installed into Windows as part of windows updates but in some cases you may need to import the root certificate for a CA yourself.
 You should ensure that your servers are all receiving updates normally.
 See general instructions here:  http://woshub.com/updating-trusted-root-certificates-in-windows-10/